itzwolly/GGJ2018/README.md

 # GGJ2018 #

-A prototype game made in Unity for the Global Game Jam 2018
+A prototype game made in Unity (C#) for the Global Game Jam 2018

 # Made By #
 Oleksandr Mazur - Producer, Level Designer\